carlomr/tspeed/README.md

 A library for the approximation of the elastodynamics equation
 ==============================================================

-TSPEED is a library for the high order approximation of the elastodyanmics equation on triangular unstructured meshes.
+TSPEED is a library for the high order approximation of the elastodynamics equation on triangular unstructured meshes.

 Installation on Linux
 ---------------------